IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 Contrastech provided a very basic demo and I have only used that demo to make what is provided.

 ### Prerequisites
-- An install of Python on a Linux Operating System (I used Anaconda with Python 3.6 on Ubuntu 16.04  )
+- An install of Python on a Linux Operating System (I used Anaconda with Python 3.6 on Ubuntu 16.04  ) As of 2022, I am using Ubuntu 20.04 and whilst not officially supported by Contrastech, it works without issue.
 - Python Modules -> c_types, opencv2, numpy
 - The Contrastech Software Development Kit for Linux (x86) (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://contrastech.com/content/?906.html